KenKundert/assimilate/doc/configuring.rst

 There are a few things to notice.

 1. The structures can be nested.
-The top level is a dictionary, and the example shows that it itself may contain other dictionaries.
+The top level is a dictionary (a collection of key-value pairs), and the example shows that it itself may contain other dictionaries.
 Similarly both list and dictionary values may be lists or dictionaries.

 2. The hierarchy is imposed through indentation.